* Story originally published in November 2020, last updated on September 30, 2021

 The supporters of Toronto FC are as rowdy as they come and some of the leagues loudest.
 Opposing teams hate making that trip north as TFC uses the energy of their 12th man to win games consistently.

-In 1996 MLS wanted New York to be its flagship team, the league allocated Tab Ramos, Tony Meola, and Roberto Donadoni.
+In 1996 MLS wanted New York to be its flagship team, so the league allocated Tab Ramos, Tony Meola, and Roberto Donadoni.
 The then MetroStars would be one of the league's most competitive and well-supported teams.
 Well, the support was there at first, but the early years of the team can be considered total disasters.
-In '96 the team made the playoffs only to have a mediocre '97 and '98 seasons to having one of the worst seasons in MLS history in 1999.
+In '96 the team made the playoffs only to have a mediocre '97 and '98 seasons, and later one of the worst seasons in MLS history in 1999.
 When 2000 came the club was struggling to maintain what it had in '96 and as the league entered its dark years no team struggled more than the New York team at the gate.

 In 2006 Red Bull bought the team and in 2010 built what has been called the best Soccer Specific Stadium in MLS, Red Bull Arena.
 They even signed world-class players such as Rafa Márquez, Tim Cahill, Thierry Henry, and homegrown players like Jozy Altidore, Michael Bradley, Tyler Adams, Tim Ream, and Matt Miazga.
 The Empire Supporters Club is the team's long time supporters group and they have been through a lot, but they still sing, jump, and celebrate with the team despite some tough years.
 Despite some decent seasons but with no MLS Cup in 25 years, the Red Bulls continue to look for that first championship that will finally put the club on the map.

-Although tied with the Red Bulls in total social media followers LAFC is higher up because it took the Red Bulls 25 years to get to 1.1M while LAFC did it in three.
-One of MLS's best supported teams the team came into the league with a splash by having high profile owners like Will Ferrell, “Magic” Johnson, and Mia Hamm.
+LAFC, one of MLS's best supported teams, came into the league with a splash by having high profile owners like Will Ferrell, “Magic” Johnson, and Mia Hamm.
 The club signed Mexican superstar Carlos Vela and young dynamic players like Uruguayans Diego Rossi and Brian Rodríguez.

 The 3252 is the club's supporters group and boy do they provide an atmosphere.
 Flairs, smoke bombs, jumping in unison make LAFC games a place to be in Los Angeles.
 The new kids in town have already won the Supports Shield and were semifinalists in the MLS is Back tournament.
 They have played in front of sell crowds since their inception and in a short time have become one of MLS’s flagship teams.